apache/privacy-website/policies/website-policy.md

 ## 5) (Google) Maps

-(Google) Maps can usually be used, if the site user gives consent before the first time a map loads.
+(Google) Maps can usually be used, if the site visitor gives consent before the first time a map loads.

 ## 6) Social Media

-Social Media buttons (Facebook Like, showing Instagram embeds, Twitter pixel) can only be used when the site user gives consent before the buttons load.
+Social Media buttons (Facebook Like, showing Instagram embeds, Twitter pixel) can only be used when the site visitor gives consent before the buttons load.

 ## 7) Facebook Pages